The Graphics Performance Analyzers team is proud to announce a new version of GPA!

 When I use System Analyzer or Analyze Application, MFX Engine, MFX Decode and MFX Encode all work as they should, always showing values without zeroes.

 BUT both System Analyzer and Analyze Application work only with one by one file.
-So, after checking one video in order to check another you have to CLOSE System Analyzer and open it again or close the analyzed app by Analyze Application and open the app again!
+So, after testing one video in order to check another one you have to CLOSE System Analyzer and open it again or close the analyzed app by Analyze Application and open the app again!

 They don't support continuous monitoring of files one after the other.
 This is very inconvenient when you want to check more than one file, you have to close and reopen the Sys Analyzer or the App.